-BSA I The Software Alliance (BSA) reports that there have been, in recent years, reductions in the types of open and notorious piracy that existed about five years ago, because those who sell software or computer equipment and devices now generally understand that there are criminal, administrative, and civil penalties for such activities.
-However, piracy is now focused on enterprise end-user and Internet piracy.
-This migration of piracy, especially to the Internet, and, a decrease in criminal enforcement efforts (especially a decline in police and prosecutorial activity last year), have kept piracy rates high.
-BSA reports that in 2011, the software piracy rate in Kazakhstan was 76%, representing a commercial value of unlicensed software of US\$123 million.2
+BSA I The Software Alliance (BSA) reports that there have been, in recent years, reductions in the types of open and notorious piracy that existed a few years ago, because those who sell software or computer equipment and devices now generally understand that there are criminal, administrative and civil penalties for such activities.
+However, the most prevalent forms of software piracy in Kazakhstan are now enterprise end-user and Internet piracy.
+In 2013, there was also a sharp rise in the volume of high quality counterfeit software in the market.
+In addition, via the government tender process, numerous government agencies, lured by low prices, have become the victims of software piracy.
+This migration of piracy and counterfeiting combined with decreased levels of criminal enforcement (especially a decline in police and prosecutorial activity in the past few years) contribute to the high software piracy rate.
+BSA reports that in 2011 (as in 2010), the software piracy rate in Kazakhstan was 76%, representing a commercial value of unlicensed software of US\$123 million.1 In 2013, the rate of online piracy of entertainment software exploded in Kazakhstan.
+According to the Entertainment Software Association (ESA), Kazakhstan ranked tenth in the world in terms of the number of connections by peers participating in the unauthorized file sharing of select ESA member titles on public peer-to-peer networks, a sizeable increase from its 28th place ranking in 2012.